 Like most things I talk about on here, it varies.
-The depth we insert the needle depends on a few things.
+How far acupuncture needles go in depends on a few things.

 Where the needle is being inserted

 Bony area = shallow needling

 Fatty or muscular area = deeper needling

 On the face and neck = shallow needling

 What the purpose of the point is

 For example, I might choose a point on the arm to release muscular tension or inflammation causing pain in the elbow.
 I would insert the needle to the depth of the muscle I’m trying to stimulate which could be a centimetre or more.
 I could also use the same point if you had some eczema or psoriasis in the elbow area.
 In this case, I would needle superficially just under the skin towards the skin irritation (not directly on it).
 The depth of needling depends on why I’ve chosen the point and what effect I’m trying to have on that area.

 How much tissue there is around the point